Rohithprovides/orion/replit.md

 - **Feather Icons**: Lightweight icon library for UI elements

 ### Backend Dependencies
-- **Flask**: Python web framework for HTTP server and routing
+- **Flask**: Python web framework for HTTP server and routing (web interface only)
 - **Flask-CORS**: Cross-Origin Resource Sharing support for browser compatibility

-The system is designed to be self-contained with minimal external dependencies, making it easy to deploy and maintain.
-All frontend dependencies are loaded via CDN for simplicity, while the backend uses standard Python libraries available through pip.
+- **C++ Compiler**: Native g++ for building the Orion compiler

+The system is designed with a clear separation between the web interface (Python/Flask) and the language implementation (C++).
+The Orion language itself is purely compiled with no runtime interpretation, making it suitable for systems programming and performance-critical applications.